chrisweb/rehype-github-alerts/CONTRIBUTING.md

 `git clone https://github.com/YOUR_GITHUB_USER/rehype-github-alerts.git`

-now you can open the project in your IDE (VSCode), happy coding...
+finally open the project in your IDE (VSCode) and install the dependencies using the `npm i` command

+now your development environment is ready, happy coding 😊

 when you are done coding, please first run the linting command `npm run lint`

 then if there are no linting errors, create a new build using the `npm run build` command

+now finally run the test using the `npm run test` command (you may have to adapt the tests based on your changes or even add new ones depending on what changes you did)

-now finally you can commit your local changes to your fork (if your commit is related to a ticket start your commit message with the "#TICKER_NUMBER", this will "link" the commit to the ticket)
+If the test are successful, commit your local changes to your fork (if your commit is related to a ticket start your commit message with the "#TICKER_NUMBER", this will "link" the commit to the ticket)

 `git commit -m "#TICKER_NUMBER commit message"`